amikunov/hamiltonian-least-squares/README.md

 ## 2. Motivation
 2.1.
 We take a fresh look at the link between Artificial Neural Networks and Dynamic Systems.
-- In a typical approach the connection is established via an interplay between Lagrangian multipliers and the backpropagation algorithm.
+- In a typical approach the connection is established via an interplay between Lagrangian multipliers (Karush-Kuhn-Tucker conditions) and the backpropagation algorithm.
 Optionally, a link with Hamiltonian mechanics is used (via Pontryagin's maximum principle and Pontryagin's Hamiltonian).
 Then "forward" (state) and "backward" (costate) dynamics (both continuous and discrete time) are numerically simulated.